Citrine at a Glance

 Emotional & Mental Well-being

-- ◆Its warm, sunny energy directly counteracts depression, self-doubt, and the heavy emotions that can settle into the Solar Plexus and drain our confidence.
+- ◆Its warm energy directly counteracts depression, self-doubt, and the heavy emotions that settle into the Solar Plexus and drain confidence.

-- ◆In crystal healing practice, Citrine is recommended for those who have experienced repeated setbacks or who carry the weight of past failures, as it helps dissolve the emotional patterns of self-sabotage and fear-based thinking.
+- ◆Practitioners recommend it for people who have had repeated setbacks or who carry the weight of past failures, because it helps dissolve self-sabotage patterns and fear-based thinking.

 Spiritual Properties

-Citrine is a potent activator of the Solar Plexus Chakra, the energy center that governs personal power, will, and the ability to manifest one's desires in the physical world.
+Citrine activates the Solar Plexus Chakra, the center that governs personal power, will, and the ability to manifest.

-- ◆When the Solar Plexus is activated by Citrine's golden frequency, practitioners report a heightened sense of inner authority and the courage to act on their spiritual guidance.
+- ◆When the Solar Plexus is activated, practitioners report a heightened sense of inner authority and the courage to act on their spiritual guidance.

-- ◆In manifestation work, Citrine is considered one of the most effective crystals because it aligns the mind's intention with the body's will and the spirit's purpose into a unified creative force.
+- ◆In manifestation work, Citrine is considered one of the more effective crystals because it aligns intention, will, and purpose into a unified direction.

-- ◆Some practitioners use Citrine to access past-life memories of abundance and success, helping to release inherited patterns of scarcity.
+- ◆Some practitioners use it to access past-life memories of abundance, helping to release inherited scarcity patterns.

 Physical Healing Traditions

-In traditional crystal healing, Citrine is associated with supporting the digestive system, metabolism, and the body's natural detoxification processes.
+In traditional crystal healing, Citrine is associated with the digestive system, metabolism, and detoxification.

-- ◆Its Solar Plexus connection links it energetically to the stomach, liver, and pancreas, and practitioners often place it on the upper abdomen during healing layouts.
+- ◆The Solar Plexus connection links it to the stomach, liver, and pancreas, and practitioners place it on the upper abdomen during healing layouts.

-- ◆Citrine has been traditionally used to support healthy digestion, relieve nausea, and stimulate the appetite.
+- ◆It has been used to support healthy digestion, relieve nausea, and stimulate appetite.

-- ◆Some crystal healers recommend Citrine for supporting circulation and energy levels, particularly for those who experience chronic fatigue or lethargy.
+- ◆Some healers also recommend it for circulation and energy levels, particularly for chronic fatigue.

 - ◆It is also associated with the endocrine system and hormonal balance.